joestringer/RouteFlow/nox/doc/manual/source/installation.rst

 This should print out a description of ten identical packets, and then wait for you to terminate *nox_core* with 'Ctrl-c'.

+There currently is no simple way to test the build if it was not compiled with Python support, besides running it (:ref:`sec_use`).